 The block lock feature provides the ability to protect the entire device, or ranges of blocks, from the PROGRAM and ERASE operations.
 After power-up, the device is in the locked state, i.e., bits 1, 2, 3, 4, and 5 of the block lock register are set to 1.
 To unlock all the blocks, or lock a range of blocks, the SET FEATURE command must be issued with feature address A0h and data value of the block protection bits shown in Table 9.
 When BRWD is set and WP# is LOW, none of the writable bits (1, 2, 3, 4, 5 and 7) in the block lock register can be changed.
-Also, when a PROGRAM/ERASE command is issued to a locked block, the erase failure, 04h, is returned.
+Also, when a PROGRAM/ERASE command is issued to a locked block, a status to indicate operation failure is returned.
+When an ERASE command is issued to a locked block, the erase failure, 04h, is returned.
 When a PROGRAM command is issued to a locked block, program failure, 08h, is returned.